 While governments can determine national Internet policies, which impact Internet operators and infrastructure providers that operate within their borders, their direct influence in the realm of Internet governance bodies has been limited.
 This is because most of these governance functions have been executed either by the technical communities that first developed the Internet's networking technologies or the private sector, which has driven the spread of the Internet since its commercialization in the 1990s.4 The major exception to this has been the US government, which initially funded the development of the Internet and played a major role in its governance up through the end of the 1990s when global, multistakeholder Internet governance began in earnest.
-The fact that governments are now just one set of actors in the functioning of Internet governance creates an excellent opportunity for civil society organizations to actively shape how the Internet develops going forward.
+The fact that governance creates an excellent opportunity for civil society organizations to actively shape how the Internet develops going forward.